 - Python's BaseException class is the base class for all exceptions - Four primary subclasses: - SystemExit: just terminates program execution - KeyboardInterrupt: occurs when user types Crl+C or selects Interrupt Kernel in Jupyter - GeneratorExit: generator done producing values - Exception: most exceptions subclass from this! - ZeroDivisionError, NameError, ValueError, IndexError - Most exception handling is done for these exceptions

 Exception Hierarchy

-- Remember isinstance matches objects of subclasses!

-- try: c = a / bexcept Exception: C = 0

-- Can also have a bare except clause (matches any exception!)
+- Except clauses match when error is an instance of specified exception class - Remember isinstance matches objects of subclasses! - Can also have a bare except clause (matches any exception!) - ...but DON'T do this!

-- try: c, d = a / bexcept: c, d = 0, 0

-- ...but DON'T do this!